Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Home** (`recipes.html`)

 The welcome page clearly outlines the main purpose of the website.
-In the top navigation bar, there is a logo and tabs for the _Home_, _Register_ and _Login_ pages.
+In the top navigation bar, there is a logo and tabs for the _Home_, _Register_ and _Log In_ pages.
 There are two prominent call-to-action buttons encouraging users to either log in or register if they do not have an account yet.
 By scrolling down, users can browse all recipes in our database and search for specific recipes using keywords.

 - **Log In** (`login.html`)